Services offered by Organisations Resident in Market House

 Royal Voluntary Service mobilises volunteers to support people in need.
 Our volunteers work in communities providing practical help and emotional support when people are struggling to cope.
 We help people in Shetland to stay independent and active in the community by offering practical help that can make all the difference – bringing people together through social activities and clubs, providing transport in the community or supporting in an emergency.
 We offer practical solutions to everyday problems like loneliness and isolation.

 Shetland Befriending Scheme:

-Offers a one to one support service to young people and young adults aged between 7 and 18 and to adults aged 16+ years of age.
-Our volunteers support individuals who can benefit from some additional input.
-There are a whole range of reasons why individuals may want to be part of our scheme but all can benefit from taking part in lots of different and exciting activities in their local community.
+Offers a one to one support service to young people aged between 7 and 16 years and to adults aged 16+ years of age.
+Volunteers support individuals who can benefit from some additional input.
+There are a whole range of reasons why individuals may want to be part of the scheme but all can benefit from taking part in lots of different and exciting activities in their local community.

 Shetland Bereavement Support Service:

 Providing one to one support to adults and children living in Shetland struggling to cope following a bereavement.
 The service is free and confidential.
 Support workers are fully trained in specialist bereavement support.
 Memory boxes are available to families requiring support.
 Please contact the service directly to self refer.
 Further information can be found on our website.

 Shetland Carers want to support you to manage your caring role and have a life alongside caring.
 They provide an information and advice service and can also help carers access short breaks.
 If you would like to register with the service, you will be able to receive key information such as their quarterly newsletter.
 There also aminisister short break grants and respitality breaks for carers

 Provides trained Care Attendants to give Carers of vulnerable adults and children and well earned break and some quality time to call their own to use as they wish.